CryptowChris/Crypto-Exchanges-Tickers/README.md

 # Crypto-Exchanges-Tickers
-This page allows you to get tickers from popular cryptocurrency exchanges, including Binance, Bitget,Coinbase, KuCoin, MEXC, BingX, and Blofin
+This page allows you to get tickers from popular cryptocurrency exchanges.

 ### File Location